 Three kinds of leather sofa

-When selecting a sofa, it’s important to be aware that there are three kinds of hide materials that are used.
+When selecting a good leather sofa, it’s important to be aware that there are three kinds of hide materials that are used.
 Each type of hide has a different level of quality.
 Ensure that you check with the seller to make sure you know which hide you’re getting.

 If you have the money to spend, it’s worth going for a full grain sofa as this is the most durable and longest-lasting of all the hides.
 It hasn’t been buffed or sanded, which means it’s stronger and more breathable.